Webster, William G. (William Greenleaf), 1805-1869

 Call Number: GEN MSS 370

-Overview: The archive consists of correspondence, documents, writings, printed material, and photographs documenting the history of the G. & C. Merriam Company.
+Abstract: The archive consists of correspondence, documents, writings, printed material, and photographs documenting the history of the G. & C. Merriam Company.
 The papers provide insight into the business practices of the nineteenth century publishing and bookselling trade, particularly in Massachusetts, and contain much material on lexicography, the development of American English, and the publishing history of Webster's Dictionary.
-Principal correspondents include Merriam Company editors Chauncey...
+Principal correspondents include Merriam Company editors...

 Dates: 1797-1978, bulk 1830-1892

 Abstract: Principal figures in these papers are Noah Webster, the lexicographer, and his son William Greenleaf Webster.
 Also included are papers pertaining to the G. C. Merriam Company and the publication of Noah Webster's dictionaries and grammars.
 Family correspondence includes twenty-two letters written by Noah Webster to his son between 1835 and 1843 while the latter was in Cincinnati, Ohio, and La Fayette, Indiana, selling his father's books.
 The papers of William Greenleaf Webster make up...